 Night vision scopes used to be only available to select groups of people.
-Namely the military, law enforcement, and people with money.
-This has changed drastically in the last fifteen years or so, with companies making cheap night vision scopes for the average person.
+Namely the military personnel, law enforcement, and people with money.
+This has changed drastically in the last 15 years or so, with companies making inexpensive night vision scopes for the average person.

-- Generations: Generation, or Gen for short, refers to the quality of image.
-Gen 1 are the budget scopes.
-If you are looking to get a cheap night vision scope, then this is the best option.
-Their light gathering ability is based on older technology, so they only work well when there is enough light to gather, like moonlight.
-In the dark, they will not do much good.
-Gen 2 devices are quite a step up from Gen 1, using a more advanced image-intensifier with better resolution, and increased brightness.
-Gen 3 is the best of the best for civilian activities anyway.
-It is capable of working in complete darkness, and has the highest resolution and image.
+Generation, or Gen for short, is a good proxy for the quality of an image.
+Gen 1 includes the budget scopes.
+So if you are looking to get an inexpensive night vision scope, then this is the best option.
+Their light-gathering ability is based on older technology.
+In addition, they only work well when there is enough light to gather, such as moonlight.
+However, these don’t work well in the dark.

-- Other Considerations: The best night vision for the money is going to ultimately depend on you.
-If you are thinking the cheaper the better, then a Gen 1 scope might fit you fine.
-Keep in mind that these tend to be the heaviest of the three, and might lack other things you want.
-Whether or not you need variable magnification is another thing to consider.
-Most night vision scopes are fixed, but there are a few variable options which come in handy for long-range situations.
+The best night vision scope for the money is ultimately a matter of personal preference.
+If you think cheap is better, then a Gen 1 scope might be your best choice.
+Keep in mind that these tend to be the heaviest of the three types and might lack other features that you want.
+If you need variable magnification is another thing to consider.
+Most night vision scopes are fixed, but there are a few variable options available, which come in handy for long-range situations.